I’ve used online file backup services for longer than I can remember – way before people called them “cloud backup services”.

 Well, because flash drives are robust, can take a knock, and survive hard environments, but they’re still prone to failure.
 This failure rate increases the more frequently you use them.

-The next reason is that the cost of truly high-capacity flash drives absolutely dwarfs what you’d pay for a really good external hard drive.
+The next reason is that the cost of truly high-capacity flash drives absolutely dwarfs what you’d pay for some of the best external hard drives available today.

 Although this isn’t a perfect solution, it’s better than using absolutely nothing at all.
 You basically buy and fit a second hard drive inside your desktop PC (sorry, laptop users!) and then set it up in one of two ways: